LeonardoFacchin/Forbidden-Lands-System-FVTT/README.md

 - Game-icons.net for all the great svg art and icons
 - The Discord Foundry VTT community members.
 Without their help I wouldn't have been able to put this system together
 - senutnareph, for creating the high quality dice icons and sharing them with the community ( https://www.reddit.com/r/ForbiddenLands/comments/amyzeq/forbidden_lands_dice_icons_for_roll20/ )
-- eldersign for his precious feedback and his willingness to playtest this system.
+- last but definitely not least, eldersign for her precious feedback, her willingness to playtest this system and her support.

 # Media
 ![](https://github.com/LeonardoFacchin/Foundry-VTT-Forbidden-Lands-System/blob/media/readme_images/ChacracterSheet2020-07-12_104534.png?raw=true)